mrbelka12000/audio_parser/README.md

 ## 📦 How to Run (Dev)

+### Create an .env file.
+The template can be found in the project root directory(.env.example)

 ```bash
 # 1. Clone the repo and navigate to the project
 git clone https://github.com/mrbelka12000/audio_parser.git